Kit’s Secret Guitar, Gear, and Music Page

 Live in Gdansk 2006 - No modulation

 HOW TO GET THE TONE - Here are clips of this solo from my rig with different Gilmour style chorus and flanger modulations for comparison.
-Signal chain: American Standard Stratocaster with Seymour Duncan SSL-5 bridge pickup -> Colorsound Overdriver set for heavy boost -> Ram's Head Big Muff -> Modulation Pedal -> Boss DD-3 Digital Delay -> Fender Twin Reverb.
+Signal chain: American Standard Stratocaster with Seymour Duncan SSL-5 bridge pickup > Colorsound Overdriver set for light drive boost > Ram's Head Big Muff > Modulation Pedal > Boss DD-3 Digital Delay > Fender Twin Reverb.
 The settings I used are shown below.

 pedal settings